-“When I heard the statistic, I did some research to find its source,” said Jason Krafsky, co-author with his wife Kelli of Facebook and Your Marriage.
+“When I heard the statistic, I did some research to find its source,” says Jason Krafsky.
+Krafsky co-authored Facebook and Your Marriage with his wife, Kelli.
 “It turns out that an online divorce firm in the UK sent out a press release stating that Facebook was cited in 1-in-5 divorce petitions.
 What got lost in the hundreds of articles it sparked was the research came from only their divorce petition database.”

-To add fuel to the fire, the American Academy of Matrimonial Lawyers surveyed its 1,600 members and released a statement saying that 81 percent of the nation’s top divorce attorneys say they have seen an increase in the number of cases using social networking evidence during the past five years.
-With all of the media hype, what you did not hear was this: it was not a survey of all divorce attorneys, only their membership.
+To add fuel to the fire, the American Academy of Matrimonial Lawyers surveyed its 1,600 members.
+They claimed that 81 percent of the nation’s top divorce attorneys saw an increase in cases using social networking evidence during the past five years.
+Despite the media hype, you didn’t hear the whole truth there, either.
+In reality, not all divorce attorneys completed the survey – just AAML members.

 Clearly, Facebook impacts relationships of all kinds.
 Some marriages are breaking apart due to Facebook-related activity.
 Some married people use Facebook to live out their midlife crisis.
-Others are caught off guard with a surge of unexpected feelings and emotions when they friend and interact with an old flame.
+For others, unexpected feelings and emotions when friending or interacting with an old flame catches them off guard.
 It can happen to the strongest of marriages.

-The Krafskys warn people that if you don’t have good boundaries, Facebook and other forms of social networking are dangerous places to hang out.
+The Krafskys warn people that if you don’t have good boundaries, social networking sites are dangerous places to hang out.

 “Couples need to talk face-to-face and set up guidelines for their online time to protect their relationship from cyber-threats,” Krafsky says.
 “It is not enough to have good intentions.
 Most affairs do not start because someone says to himself, ‘I think I’ll have an affair.’
 They start out very innocently.